 Best Questions to Ask at the End of an Interview

-Towards the end of your job interview it's typical for employers ask if you have any questions for them.
+Towards the end of your job interview it's typical for employers to ask if you have any questions for them.
 When this happens, the most important thing to do is actually ask questions.

 Body Language Tips for Virtual Interviews